-But not only was he able to make those amazing observations for the first time in human history, he was also able to describe what he observed in detailed writing.
+Not only was he able to make those amazing observations for the first time in human history, but he was also able to describe what he observed in detailed writing.
 Otherwise, he could not have shared his knowledge and he would have most likely remained an obscure figure.

 Whenever I found out anything remarkable, I have thought it my duty to put down my discovery on paper, so that all ingenious people might be informed thereof. – Antonie van Leenwenhoek